Test-Time Anchoring for Discrete Diffusion Posterior Sampling: Additional Experiments

 \subsubsection{Additional Quantitative Results}

 We perform a larger-scale evaluation for $4\times$ super resolution on FFHQ, extending our analysis to 1000 samples.
 Our results are compared against the numbers reported for the same task in G2D2~\citep{g2d2}.
-Importantly, our observation in the main draft extends to the larger-scale setting and our APS algorithm consistently outperforms G2D2 in all metrics.
+Importantly, our observation in the main draft extends to the larger-scale setting and our APS algorithm consistently outperforms G2D2 in all metrics, as given in Table~\ref{tab:sr-ffhq-final-ssim}.